 You can limit which products are searched by choosing a brand (for example, WebSphere) from the menu beside the search field.
 If you start your search from a brand page, that brand will be selected for you, but you can change it.

-A search term is a word that occurs in a product title, or all or part of a version string or product ID.
+A search term is a sequence of letters and/or digits that occurs in a product title, a version string, or product ID.
 You may enter one or more terms, separated by spaces.
-By default, the search will return only those products that match (contain) all the terms you enter.
-(The operators described below allow you to modify the default search behavior.)
+Normally the search will return only those products that contain all the terms you entered (in any order).
+You can further control the search behavior by using the operators discussed below.
 Your entire search query, including all terms and operators, is limited to 255 characters.